anuragbhatt1805/Ouroboros-Bot/README.md

 ### Project Features
 Few main key features of project are as follow:-
- - Programming Language :: Python  python-telegram-bot library used for communication
+ - [Python-Telegram-Bot](https://pythontelegramrobot.readthedocs.io/en/latest/) library used for communication
- - ORM :: SQLAlchemy  SQLAlchemy library used for ORM connectivity with database
+ - [SQLAlchemy](https://docs.sqlalchemy.org/en/20/) library used for ORM connectivity with database
- - Database :: PostgreSQL  PostgreSQL database is used for storing data of bot.
+ - [PostgreSQL](https://www.postgresql.org/docs/current/release-16-1.html) database is used for storing data of bot.
- - Cloud :: Azure  PostgreSQL for Azure Database is used for hosting scalable database.
+ - [PostgreSQL for Azure Database](https://azure.microsoft.com/en-us/services/postgresql/) is used for hosting scalable database.
- - Cloud :: Private_Server College Server is used for deployment of bot application on web
+ - [College Server](#) is used for deployment of bot application on web

 ---